The Power of LIFE: LIFE Magazine and American Photography, 1936–1972

 Paris, Modern: Workshop Series

-Joshua Kotin (English); Effie Rentzou (French & Italian)
+Joshua Kotin (English); Effie Rentzou (French and Italian)

 Four workshops related to a team-taught graduate course, “Paris, Modern” (Fall 2019) will feature works-in-progress by well-known scholars of the artistic, literary, and intellectual culture in Paris between 1905 and 1940.